loganallen/JetsonBenefits/documentation.md

   Our React entry point is in `assets/js/index.js`.
 Outside of `assets/js/index.js` all of our React code can be found in `assets/js/components/`.
 We have 3 folders that hold our Redux related code: `assets/js/actions`, `assets/js/store`, `assets/js/reducers`.

   We also have 2 other useful modules.
-Auth, in `assets/js/auth.js` houses frontend code related to creating network requests for loggin in or signing up.
+Auth, in `assets/js/auth.js` houses frontend code related to creating network requests for logging in or signing up.
 Utils, in `assets/js/utils.js` provides some functions as well as constants/enums that are useful through the application.

 ### Why React?